achall36/RoxvilleRooster.github.io/sw-pursuits.md

 ### Initiating a pursuit

 To run, start by announcing your intention to escape.
-The "escape" combat maneuver requires a successful Athletics roll (or applicable maneuvering skill) as a full-round action.
+The _escape_ combat maneuver requires a successful Athletics roll (or applicable maneuvering skill) as a full-round action.
 On a success, you attract free attacks for disengaging from combat.

 To pursue, announce your intent to pursue.